 Dividend allowance

 Every individual receives a dividend allowance each year.
-This allows you to receive a certain amount of dividend income without any tax to pay.
+This allows you to receive a certain amount of dividend income without paying any tax.
+However – interestingly – the allowance still takes up £500 of your tax band.

-For the 2023/24 tax year, the dividend allowance is £1,000.
-This means that you don’t need to pay tax on the first £1,000 of dividend payments you receive.
+The dividend allowance for the 2024/25 tax year is £500.
+This means you don’t need to pay tax on the first £500 of dividend payments you receive.
 You can find out more here.

 Example 1 – Dividend tax for a Basic Rate taxpayer

-James’ total income is less than £50,270, so he is a Basic Rate taxpayer.
-The tax rate at which James will pay tax on his dividends is therefore 8.75%.
+James’ total income is less than £50,270, so he is a basic-rate taxpayer.
+Therefore, the tax rate at which James will pay tax on his dividends is 8.75%.

-James now knows his dividend tax rate is 8.75%, and that he needs to pay this on £7,000 of dividends.
+James knows his dividend tax rate is 8.75% and needs to pay this on £7,500 of dividends.

 Example 2 – Dividend tax for a Higher Rate taxpayer

-Let’s look at an example for a Higher Rate taxpayer;
+Let’s look at an example of a Higher Rate taxpayer;

 Emma is a business owner.
-Her business is a limited company and she pays herself an annual salary of £15,000.
-She received dividend payments of £40,000 in the 2023/24 tax year.
+Her business is a limited company, and she pays herself an annual salary of £15,000.
+She received dividend payments of £40,000 in the 2024/25 tax year.

 To establish Emma’s Income Tax Rate band, she needs to add her dividend income (£40,000) to her other taxable income (£15,000).
 This totals £55,000, which is between £50,270 and £124,100 meaning that Emma is a Higher Rate taxpayer.